Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Models and Problem Formulation

-The curator is considered untrusted due to both internal and external threats.
+The curator is considered red{honest but curious} due to both internal and external threats.
 On one hand, users' private data is profitable, and companies can be interested in user tracking or selling their data.
 On the other hand, data breaches happen from time to time due to hacking activities.
-The curator aims at performing accurate estimations using all the information above, but is also interested in inferring each user’s data value $X_i$.
-Denote the true aggregated result by $S=f(\bar{X})$, where $\bar{X}=\{X_1,X_2,...,X_N\}$.
-For different applications of data aggregation, the definition of $f(\cdot)$s varies.
-In this paper, two applications are considered: \begin{itemize} \item Weighted summation: the curator is interested in finding the summation over users' data: ${S}=\sum^N_{i=1}{(c_iX_i+b_i)}$.
-When each $c_i=1$ and $b_i=0$, the application is equivalent to a direct summation, which is useful to find the average value; \item Histogram: the curator is interested in estimating how many people possess each of the data category in $\mathbbm{D}$, or classifying according to users' data value: ${S}$ is a set of ``categorized" data: $\{S_{1},S_{2},...,S_{d}\}$, such that, $\forall{{k}\in\mathbb{D}}$, $S_{k}=\sum^N_{i=1}\mathbbm{1}_{\{X_i=k\}}$, where $\mathbbm{1}_{\{a=b\}}$ is an indicator function, which is 1 if $a=b$; 0 if $a\neq{b}$.
-When there are only two categories, such application is also known as frequency estimation\cite{Tianhao}. \end{itemize} The curator (adversary) observes all the users' outputs $\bar{Y}=\{Y_1,Y_2,...,Y_N\}$ and tries to obtain an estimation of ${S}$ using estimator $\hat{S}$.
+The curator aims at performing accurate estimations using all the information above, but is also interested in inferring each user’s hidden secret $G_i$.
+Denote the true aggregated result by $S=f(\bar{R})$, where $\bar{R}=\{R_1,R_2,...,R_N\}$. { Later {we} discuss the relationship between $f$ operated at the curator and $f_i$ conducted by each user.} For different applications of data aggregation, the definition of $f(\cdot)$s varies.
+In this paper, two applications are considered: \begin{itemize} \item Weighted summation: the curator is interested in finding the summation over users' data: ${S}=\sum^N_{i=1}{(c_iR_i+b_i)}$.
+When each $c_i=1$ and $b_i=0$, the application is equivalent to a direct summation, which is useful to find the average value; \item Histogram estimation: the curator is interested in estimating how many people possess each of the data category in $\mathcal{R}$, or classifying according to users' data value. ${S}$ in histogram is a set of ``categorized" data: $\{S_{1},S_{2},...,S_{|\mathcal{X}|}\}$, such that, $\forall{{k}\in\mathcal{R}}$, $S_{k}=\sum^N_{i=1}\mathbbm{1}_{\{R_i=k\}}$, where $\mathbbm{1}_{\{a=b\}}$ is an indicator function, which is 1 if $a=b$; 0 if $a\neq{b}$. \end{itemize} The curator (adversary) observes all the users' outputs $\bar{Y}=\{Y_1,Y_2,...,Y_N\}$ and tries to obtain an estimation of ${S}$ using estimator $\hat{S}$.